 Ginger no like?
 Try other roots like turmeric, or this variation I made with burdock (gobo in Japanese, niu bang in Chinese) and papaya seeds.

 Passion fruit tastes great too.
 I add its juice and seeds to the drink after the liquid cools down.

 No mint?
-Try basil, thyme, or bay leaves (I add ~9 bay leaves to the boil in my medium size pot.)
+Try basil, thyme, or bay leaves (I add ~9 small dried bay leaves, fewer if fresh or big, to the boil in my medium size pot.)
 No shiso leaves but fancy a darker brew or more spice?
 Throw in a cinnamon stick when simmering ginger.
 This ginger cinnamon jujube rose tea is inspired by Mindy!
 She got me those beautiful rose buds at a tea place from her trip to Leeds, England.

 Artelice Pâtisserie Inspirations